CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 • ISO 27001 uses a risk-based Annex A control structure

-ISO-certified organizations may have a strong foundation, but CMMC requires specific alignment with DoD-defined controls.
+While ISO-certified organizations often have a strong governance foundation, CMMC requires direct alignment to DoD-prescribed controls and assessment methods.

 Common Mistakes When Navigating CMMC Certification Levels